Aider-AI/aider/_posts/2024-05-22-swe-bench-lite.md

 2. Run tests after aider has modified the repo.
 So the pre-existing test cases are still present, but may have been modified by aider.
 Aider may have also added new tests.
 3. Run the final "acceptance tests" to judge if aider has successfully resolved the problem.
-SWE Bench verifies both pre-existing tests and a set of held out acceptance tests (from the so called `test_patch`) to check that the issue is properly resolved.
-During this final acceptance testing, any aider edits to tests are discarded to ensure a faithful test of whether the issue was resolved.
+These tests include the unmodified pre-existing tests and a held out set of tests (from the so called `test_patch`).

 For the benchmark, aider is configured with a test command that will run the tests as described in (2) above.
 So testing will fail if aider has broken any pre-existing tests or if any new tests that it created aren't passing.
-When aider runs a test command, it checks for a non-zero exit status.
-In this case,
-aider will automatically
-share the test output with the LLM and ask it to try and resolve the test failures.
+If any tests fail, aider will automatically share the test output with the LLM and ask it to try and resolve the test failures.

-To be clear, *aider cannot run or even see the "acceptance tests"* from the `test_patch` as described in (3).
+To be clear, *aider cannot run or even see the "acceptance tests"* from the `test_patch` described in (3).
 Those tests are only run outside of aider and the benchmark harness, to compute the final benchmark score.
+To do that,
+the SWE Bench support code
+verifies that the pre-existing and held out tests pass as expected from a correct solution.
+If so, the issue is marked as resolved.
+For this final acceptance testing, any aider edits to tests are discarded to ensure a faithful determination of whether the issue was resolved.

 ## Finding a plausible solution